 We hope you’ve enjoyed this double exposure photography tutorial and it’s helped to give you the confidence to want to pick up your camera and try out this technique for yourself.

-And if you’re an iPhotography member, don’t forget to upload your images to the feedback gallery, so that you can show off your artistic photographic talents and receive feedback on your style.
+If you’re an iPhotography member, don’t forget to upload your images to the feedback gallery, so that you can show off your artistic photographic talents and receive feedback on your style.